Our children are often the best mirrors. Over time, I have taken a step back and realized I needed to clean up my communication.

 Example: "What do you need to remember when you play at the park?" or "Please move slow like a careful turtle when walking on top of that wall."

-Example: “Please talk softly or whisper,” (said in a whisper voice) or, “I love your singing, AND I need you to outside or in the playroom to sing loud.”
+Example: "Please talk softly or whisper" (said in a whisper voice) or, "I love your singing, AND I need you to go outside or in the playroom if you need to sing loud."

 Explained: Some kids are naturally louder than others.
 If they have trouble speaking softly, show them where they can go to be loud and also use the power of the whisper.
 In combination with a gentle touch and eye contact, whispering is an incredibly effective way to get kids to listen.